How to Treat Autoimmune Gastritis

 If you have an autoimmune disease, we recommend that you eliminate grains, dairy, and legumes from your diet first.
 If you still experience adverse effects, try eliminating the other listed foods that increase intestinal permeability.

-Can The Paleo Diet help autoimmune gastritis?
+Can The Paleo Diet Help Autoimmune Gastritis?

 While there is no guarantee that The Paleo Diet will help autoimmune gastritis to go into remission, many people all over the world with a variety of autoimmune diseases have reported therapeutic effects or even complete remission of their symptoms after following this lifelong way of eating.
+See our guide, How to Start an Autoimmune Protocol Diet.

 Dr. Cordain and The Paleo Diet’s CEO, Trevor Connor, then a graduate student of Dr. Cordain, completed a large case study involving about 100 autoimmune patients who had adopted the Paleo Diet.
 The results were encouraging, particularly for patients with autoimmune diseases involving the GI tract.
 However, no subjects with autoimmune atrophic gastritis participated in the study.